Basics: An example workflow

 Exercise

-The next step in our workflow will aggregate the mapped reads from all samples and jointly call genomic variants on them (see Background).
-For the variant calling, we will combine the two utilities samtools and bcftools.
+In the next step of our workflow, we would like to aggregate the mapped reads from all samples, and jointly call genomic variants on them (see Background).
+For this, we will combine the two utilities samtools and bcftools.
 Snakemake provides a helper function for collecting input files that helps us to describe the aggregation in this step.
-With
+In the following, we first conceptually describe how to use the function.
+Do not immediately put the following examples into your Snakefile.
+Using

 expand("sorted_reads/{sample}.bam", sample=SAMPLES)